 A clock (timing signal) is also needed at the receiver to clock data into the receive shift register.
 This must identify the timing of each bit (in practice it is preferable to identify the centre of the bit - since this usually indicates the point of maximum signal power).
 There are two basic ways that timing may be provided on a communications link:

 Non-return to zero (NRZ) encoding is commonly used in slow speed communications interfaces for both synchronous and asynchronous transmission.
 Using NRZ, a logic 1 bit is sent as a high value and a logic 0 bit is sent as a low value (the line driver chip used to connect the cable may subsequently invert these signals).
-This works fine for asynchronous communications (where the clock resynchronises every byte), but requires additional methods when used with synchronous signals.
+This works fine for asynchronous communications (where the clock resynchronises every byte), but requires additional methods when used with synchronous transmission.

 At the sender a clock is used to drive the shift register, clocking out each bit to the physical layer interface.
 A clock (timing signal) is also needed at the receiver to clock data into the receive shift register.
 This must identify the timing of each bit (in practice it is preferable to identify the centre of the bit - since this usually indicates the point of maximum signal power).